openframeworks/ofBook/09_game_design/book_chapter.md

 #include "LiveTesting.h"

 LiveTesting::LiveTesting(){

     sender.setup("192.168.0.11", 8000);
     //this is the ip address of your ipad/android and the port it should be
     //set to receive on

 	receiver.setup(8001);
     /*this is the port you're game will receive data on.
     For us this is the important one!
-Set your mobile device to send on this port.&*/
+Set your mobile device to send on this port.*/

     m.setAddress("/game");

-    /*this is OSC's URL like naming convention.
+    /*This is OSC's URL like naming convention.
 You can use a root url address like structure and then everything under that address will be accessible by that message.

    	 It's very similar to a folder path on your hard drive.
-You can think of the game folder as your root directory and all the bits that are /game/someOtherName are inside of it.
+You can think of the
+     game folder as your root directory and all the bits that are /game/someOtherName are inside of it.*/
-*/
 }
 ```